gordonzhang1/WhaleBeing/README.md

 This calculation is pivotal in assessing the risk of ship strikes and supports proactive decision-making to mitigate such risks, ultimately aiding in the protection of this endangered species.</p>

-<p>The frontend of is deployed on Vercel, and the backend is deployed on Render. </p>

 ### Built With